Vermont diesel fuel tax applies to all clear diesel.

 Diesel in Storage Tanks:

 If you have only one diesel storage tank and use the fuel in both taxable and nontaxable ways, you must buy taxed clear diesel.
 When you use tax-paid diesel fuel in nontaxable ways, you may apply for a tax refund by filing the Vermont Diesel Fuel Refund Application.
-Records must be maintained for 4 years indicating the number of gallons withdrawn from the tank and put into each vehicle or piece of equipment.
+Records must be maintained for four years indicating the number of gallons withdrawn from the tank and put into each vehicle or piece of equipment.

 Diesel Fuel Distributor License